Ian Plimer: Political influence

 In 2009, Plimer was cited by the leader of the Liberal Party of Australia, Tony Abbott, in dismissing the IPCC and its findings.
 But by 2011, Abbott had modified his position and stated that climate change is real and humanity makes a contribution to it.

 In early 2010, Plimer toured Australia with British climate change denier Christopher Monckton, giving lectures on climate change, and Plimer's views came to be associated with Monckton's claim that the international left created the threat of catastrophic global warming.
-On this association, left-wing columnist Phillip Adams commented: "Praise the lord for Lord Monckton!
+On this association, columnist Phillip Adams commented: "Praise the lord for Lord Monckton!
 For Ian Plimer!
 For [conservative columnist] Andrew Bolt!
 Not only does this evil axis of scientists tell lies [about the Greenhouse Effect] but they've also doctored the weather to frighten people with huge droughts, cyclones and tsunamis to prove what they now call 'global warming'."
 Plimer's book Not for Greens expanded his view.
 Climate scientist Ian McHugh has refuted a number of the scientific claims in the book.

+In 2026 Primer contributed $500,000 to One Nation.